 Even if you don't think you'll run into a house with a pool during your hunt, list it anyway.
 This way you won't miss something important because you forgot you needed it.

-Look at your entire list and decide which 3-5 aspects of your future home are most important to you.
+Look at your list and decide which 3-5 aspects of your future home are most important to you.

 Those go on your needs list.

-Here are examples of some common needs-list items:
+Here are some common needs-list items:

 - Neighborhood (good neighborhood, favorite neighborhood)